ivy-llc/ivy/docs/partial_source/deep_dive/ivy_frontends_tests.rst

 * The parameter :code:`test_values=False` is explicitly set to "False" as there can be multiple solutions for this and those multiple solutions can all be correct, so we have to test with reconstructing the output.

-What assert_all_close() actually does is, it checks for values and dtypes, if even one of them is not same it will cause an assertion, the examples given below would make it clearer.
+What assert_all_close() actually does is, it checks for values and dtypes, if even one of them is not same it will cause an assertion, the examples given below will make it clearer.

 .. code-block:: python